 Put in the parmesan and toss well.
 Add some pasta water to dilute, or extra cheese to absorb excess liquid, and mix again.

-Mix in lemon zest and parsley dish up immediately, serve with some garlic bread.
+Mix in the lemon zest and parsley then dish up immediately, serve with some garlic bread.